FIBA Europe Under 16

 Since 2009 the U16 tournament is used every other year as the U17 World Championship qualification tournament for the European zone.

-You are able to find the links on the right side of this page of our own coverage from previous U16 European championships.
+You find the links in the right menu of this page of womensbasketball-in-france's (wbbif) coverage from previous U16 European championships.

 Return to Home page